Skip to Main Content

 Course Sequencing

 The following table illustrates the recommended PPA course sequencing for MPPA graduate students.
-It is to be used as reference and is not a substitute for academic advising with a faculty member.
+It is to be used as reference and is not a substitute for academic advising with the Chairperson.

 Please note that scheduling anomalies, such as summer classes, are not reflected here.
-Other scheduling permutations worked out with an advisor or the chair are acceptable.
+Other scheduling permutations worked out with the chair are acceptable.

 With the exception of PPA 500, all of our core courses are offered once a year.
 (See campus-wide Class Schedule) Students must speak to a faculty advisor about internships.